Russ Michna: Professional career

-St. Louis Rams (2004–2005)
+St. Louis Rams

-After going undrafted in the 2004 NFL Draft, Michna signed as an undrafted free agent with the St. Louis Rams.
+After going undrafted in the 2004 NFL draft, Michna signed as an undrafted free agent with the St. Louis Rams.
 He spent the 2004 season on the Rams' practice squad, but was released during training camp in 2005.

-Winnipeg Blue Bombers (2005–2006)
+Winnipeg Blue Bombers

-After his release from the Rams, he signed with the Winnipeg Blue Bombers of the Canadian Football League.
+After Michna's release from the Rams, he signed with the Winnipeg Blue Bombers of the Canadian Football League.
 After starting quarterback Kevin Glenn suffered an injury, Michna saw game action when back-up Tee Martin was ineffective.
 He appeared in one game with the Blue Bombers in 2006 before he was released on August 20.